 When most of us think of Ancestry.com, we think of paid resources.
 And, of course, the vast majority of Ancestry’s billions of records are behind a paywall.
-However, you might be surprised to hear that the site does off a relatively large assortment of completely free collections–and they are 100% searchable.
+However, you might be surprised to hear that the site does offer a relatively large assortment of completely free collections–and they are 100% searchable.
 When you attempt to locate a record …